·Agentic Arena

 Institutional Signers

 Three authorized signers for a company treasury: CFO, CTO, ops lead.
-All keys in the keystore.
-Policy: transactions over $100k require two signatures, only approved counterparties.

 07